Rohit-TecH306/AI-Shredder/README.md

-# AI Shredder & Redaction Tool
+# 🛡️AI Shredder & Redaction Tool

 ## Overview
 The **AI Shredder & Redaction Tool** is an AI-powered application designed to automatically detect, redact, and anonymize sensitive information from documents and images.
 It provides a secure and efficient solution for privacy compliance, sensitive data protection, and document management.